 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kyiv air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Kyiv is currently 2.4 times the WHO annual air quality guideline value

 Good 44 US AQI